whocov/trend_analysis_public/asmodee_outputs/notes/analysis_notes_EURO_2021-04-28.md

-The following countries reported < 10 cases/tests over the last 7 weeks and were not included in further analyses:<br>Faroe Islands, Greenland, Guernsey, Holy See, Tajikistan
+The following countries reported < 100 cases/tests over the last 7 weeks and were not included in further analyses:<br>Faroe Islands, Gibraltar, Greenland, Guernsey, Holy See, Jersey, Tajikistan
 <br>